-The TES profile entry in the above table for the combination FDAX -Simple - Block provides the following information:
+The TES profile entry in the table below for the combination FDAX -Simple - Block provides e.g. the following information:

-- Block TES trades are allowed for simple instruments in FDAX - Block TES trade entry by a Broker is not allowed for simple instruments in FDAX. - Only bilateral Block TES trades are allowed for simple instruments in FDAX - A Block TES trade can only be entered with a TES side quantity of 250 and higher. - All Block TES trades in FDAX simple instruments will be disclosed, i.e. price and quantity will be disclosed in the public market data. - There are no legs as it is a simple instrument and separate Leg Prices are not allowed. - A price validation rule FUTURE SIMPLE INSTRUMENT will be used.
+- Block TES trades are allowed for simple instruments in FDAX - Block TES trade entry by a Broker is not allowed for simple instruments in FDAX. - Only bilateral Block TES trades are allowed for simple instruments in FDAX - All Block TES trades in FDAX simple instruments will be disclosed, i.e. price and quantity will be disclosed in the public market data. - There are no legs as it is a simple instrument and separate Leg Prices are not allowed. - A price validation rule FUTURE SIMPLE INSTRUMENT will be used.